flannelmonke/Khalil-s-KoolGrid-Editor/README.md

 On top of reading and writing directly to CSV, I aim to add direct access to the terminal from within the app, similar to a lot of IDEs.
 As well as file tree perhaps.
 I could also add multiple sheets like excel and calc do.
 However I think that would involve straying away from the reading and writing directly to CSV objective.
 But I'll see how it goes.

 ## TLDR;

+- Develop library/package of data science tools I can use directly from the CLI
+  - Python and R for numeric operations and processing
+  - Rust for String operations and processing
-- Make a file editor that can both read and write directly to CSV
+- Make a CSV file editor that can both read and write directly to CSV
 - Give direct access to one or more terminals from the app that is also retractable
 - Make a retractable file tree
 - Allow seamless running of scripts and other executables, whether that be first party, custom or third party.

-## TODOs

-- Add buttons for making new rows and columns
-- Implement file tree navigator
-- Implement saving functions
-- Create default libraries with Python scripts